Angelika3108/COVID19_LT/README.md

 5. Found 60days period per which COVID19 total deaths were highest.

-6. In this 60days period found top10 municipalities where total deaths in that period were highest.
-Made a plot.
+6. In this 60days period found top10 municipalities where total deaths in that period were highest and created a plot.

 ## 📊 Dashboard Overview